ahgora/alpine-test-node/README.md

      docker run -t -d --link cassandra:cassandra alpine-test-node /bin/sh

-Loading your PHP application into the container to test
+Loading your application into the container to test
 --------------------------------------------------------